Attention AKC Trick Dogs! We are pleased to announce the 2022 Virtual AKC Trick Dog National Competition.

 - Dogs may not wear prong/pinch collars, e-collars, or head collars in the routine.

-- You may use a new video, a video previously submitted to AKC for review, or a video of a past trick dog performance.
+- You may use a new video, a video previously submitted to AKC for earning a title, or a video of a past trick dog performance.

-Videos submitted for the 2019 and 2020 AKC Virtual Tricks Competitions may not be submitted.
+Videos submitted for previous AKC Virtual Tricks Competitions may not be submitted.

 - Videos should be one continuous take as though your routine was being filmed while you did a performance at a school, nursing home, etc. There may be up to two minor edits (e.g., if you needed to cut a trick to meet the 6-minute requirement), but you should not be editing multiple tricks or showing tricks individually.
 This is a performance.

-- The dog must be living at the time of the submission.
+- The dog must be living to win the competition.

 - The routines will be judged based on: